Candidate Privacy Notice

 We will collect information about your criminal convictions history if we would like to offer you the work (conditional on checks and any other conditions, such as references, being satisfactory).
 We are required to carry out a criminal record check in order to satisfy ourselves that there is nothing in your criminal convictions history that makes you unsuitable for the role.
 In particular:

-- As per BS 102000:2018, we are required to carry out criminal record checks for those carrying out role
+- As per BS 102000:2018, we are required to carry out criminal record checks for those carrying out any role with us

 - The role of [SPECIFY] requires a high degree of trust and integrity [since it involves dealing with [SPECIFY] [for example, high value client money]] and so we would like to ask you to seek a basic disclosure of your criminal records history.